DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 ```
 index=botsv3 sourcetype=hardware
 ```
-**Answer**: E5-2676
+🟢 **Answer**: E5-2676

-🟢TASK🟢 **Bud accidentally makes an S3 bucket publicly accessible.
+❓TASK❓ **Bud accidentally makes an S3 bucket publicly accessible.
 What is the event ID of the API call that enabled public access?
 Answer guidance: Include any special characters/punctuation.**

 Did a quick search trying to find the account belonging to our guy "Bud", most probably "bstoll" or "btun"
 ```